How Nina Ricci’s L’Air du Temps Perfume Made Her Famous

 Kim Kardashian surprised everyone in a stunning Nina Ricci gown at the 2011 InStyle/Warner Brothers Golden Globes PartyKim Kardashian surprised everyone in a stunning Nina Ricci gown at the 2011 InStyle/Warner Brothers Golden Globes Party at The Beverly Hilton Hotel on January 15, 2011, in Beverly Hills, California (Credit: Norman Scott / Startraksphoto)

-She preferred to work directly on mannequins rather than beginning with sketches, and had an excellent talent for selecting the most beautiful fabrics for her garments.
+She preferred to work directly on mannequins rather than begin with sketches, and she had an excellent talent for selecting the most beautiful fabrics for her garments.

 Actress Allison Williams in a blue lace and viscose cady Nina Ricci dressActress Allison Williams in a blue lace and viscose cady Nina Ricci dress at the 8th Annual Blossom Ball benefiting the Endometriosis Foundation of America hosted by EFA Founders Padma Lakshmi And Tamer Seckin, MD at Pier 60 on April 19, 2016, in New York City (Credit: Fernando Lucena / Startraksphoto)

-Nina’s design prowess was easily on par with other legends of the time like Vionnet and Lanvin, but her lower price points and bourgeois clientele often made fashion magazines overlook her designs.
+Nina’s design prowess was easily on par with other legends of the time, like Vionnet and Lanvin.
+Still, her lower price points and bourgeois clientele often made fashion magazines overlook her designs.

 A Different Approach to Couture